Irion County High School

 Irion County High School is a public high school located in Mertzon, Texas (US) and classified as a 1A school by the UIL.
 It is part of the Irion County Independent School District located in east central Irion County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Residents in Sherwood, Barnhart, and Mertzon are enrolled in the Irion County school district.

 In the 2015-2016 school year, the West Texas Boys Ranch left the school, due to administrative pressure.

-It is one of top rated 1a schools in Texas.
+It is the top rated 1A school in Texas.